-Enter the partnership's Montana Secretary of State identification number.
-The identification number begins with a letter.
-Enter the letter in the first space provided.
-When the partnership registered to do business in Montana, it received this number.
+Enter the partnership's Montana Secretary of State Identification number.
+The identification number begins with a letter followed by six to eight digits.
+The partnership received this number when it registered to do business in Montana.
+Enter the letter, followed by the next six to eight digits of the number.
+Leave any extra boxes blank.
 To find the partnership's identification number, visit the Montana Secretary of State's website at sos.mt.gov and search for the partnership's business name under the Business Services section.
+If your partnership is not registered with the Secretary of State and does not have an identification number, leave this area blank.